 - Lime juice: A touch of acid right at the end brightens things up.

-How do make hatch enchilada sauce? (+ tips)
+How to make hatch chile enchilada sauce (+ tips)

 2. Add the broth, increase the heat to high, and boil for two minutes to soften up the onions a little more.